 Her greatest joy is being the mother of Savannah and Rosco the pug.
 Shelly has an Honors BA in English with a Minor in Communication and a specialization in Electronic Media from UTSA, a Masters in Curriculum Instruction ESL from the University of Phoenix, and a CELTA from CELT Athens.

 Denis Sheeran is the author of Instant Relevance, Using Today’s Experiences to Teach Tomorrow’s Lessons, as well as a requested speaker nationwide.
 He is a Google Certified Educator, Chromebook in the Classroom trainer, Smartboard and Smart Notebook trainer.

-Founder of Ed Technology Specialists, Mr. Walsh is an enthusiastic veteran educator with a passion for teaching and technology.
-Ed Technology Specialists has grown to serve thousands of students and teachers across the entire U.S.
+Founder of ED Technology Specialists, Mr. Walsh is an enthusiastic veteran educator with a passion for teaching and technology.
+ED Technology Specialists has grown to serve thousands of students and teachers in hundreds of school districts across the entire United States and worldwide.

-After receiving a dual degree from Boston College he began working as a teacher at Comsewogue School District in 2003.
+After receiving a dual degree from Boston College in Finance and History he began working as a teacher at Comsewogue School District in 2003.
 While there, he became heavily involved in educational technology.
 He has helped Comsewogue become a Google Model School due in part to his work in the classroom.
-He assisted in the deployment of Chromebooks and turnkey professional development workshops for Google Apps for Education in the Comsewogue School District.
+He assisted in the deployment of Chromebooks and turnkey professional development workshops for G Suite in the Comsewogue School District.

 Mr. Walsh is a Google for Education Certified Trainer.
 He has provided technology training for thousands of teachers all across the U.S. He is a building coach for peer mentoring in all things technology.
 He has been the featured speaker at a multitude of educational technology conferences throughout the nation.